-Information about fees associated with registration is available on the College website (application guides, Forms, By-laws).
+Information about fees associated with registration is available on the CRTO website (application guide, forms, By-laws).
 It can also be obtained in print by contacting the College or arranging a personal meeting.
+Staff monitors and reviews the information for currency and accuracy on regular basis.

 Accommodation of applicants with special needs is considered on a case-by-case basis.
-The College is currently participating on the Federation of Health Regulatory Colleges' Accessibility for Ontarians with Disabilities Act working group to discuss the proposed standards, the role of the regulator and opportunities for common guidelines.
+The CRTO is currently participating on the Federation of Health Regulatory Colleges' Accessibility for Ontarians with Disabilities Act working group to discuss the proposed standards, the role of the regulator and opportunities for common guidelines.
+A new policy is being developed.
+Once approved, the policy will be posted on the CRTO website.